tintagel/controlplane/docs/Amazon-Web-Services/examples/developer-example0000.md

 4. Explicitly grant the `iam:PassRole` action on a short list of IAM Roles for EC2.
 5. Grant all actions that are not IAM actions that have not otherwise been denied.

-This will require a separate role and workflow to to the IAM Role engineering to provide the IAM Roles that may be needed by a particular project, but will
+This will require a separate role and workflow for the IAM Role engineering to provide the IAM Roles that may be needed by a particular project.
+Ideally, This workflow leverages existing deployment automation, simply with a separately managed pipeline that provides the proper oversight of the roles being developed and deployed.

-###
+### Policy example

 This policy should be attached to a Role as an inline or managed policy.
 A managed policy is probably better for a variety of reasons that are likely explored elsewhere.